-- St. Moritz, Switzerland: the highlight of this trip is actually riding the scenic Bernina Express from Tirano to St. Moritz.
+- St. Moritz, Switzerland: The highlight of this trip is actually riding the scenic Bernina Express from Tirano to St. Moritz.

-- Lake Maggiore: you can get to Arona by train in a bit over one hour.
+- Lake Maggiore: You can get to Arona by train in a bit over one hour.

 You can also use Milan as a starting point for a visit to the colorful Cinque Terre villages.
-For one of my past trips to Italy, I actually planned a big itinerary that started and ended in Milan which included:
+For one of my past trips to Italy, I planned a big itinerary that started and ended in Milan which included:

 - 4 nights at Lake Como, split equally between Varenna and Como: I visited Varenna, Bellagio, and Como, plus did the Bernina Express ride to St. Moritz and a day trip to Lugano

 - 2 nights in Manarola: I visited all the Cinque Terre villages and Portovenere

 - 2 nights in Rapallo: I visited Portofino and Camogli